Do I need an approval?

 To apply for an entertainment event approval, you will need to submit a complete application to Council a minimum of four to six weeks prior to the date of the event.
 The following information will assist you in ensuring your application is complete and that you consider other applications that may be required for your event.

 You may need to submit a development application to Council for your entertainment event.
-Development approvals are made under the Sustainable Planning Act 2009 (SPA).
+Development approvals are made under the Planning Act 2016.
 To find out if a development approval is required for your business, contact Council.

 - Do you intend to close a road, lane or Council parking bay?
 If yes, contact Council.
 If the proposed closure is on a state-controlled road, written permission from the Queensland Department of Transport and Main Roads must be obtained.
 Note that you must get final approval from Queensland Police Service for the road closure.